-

 Kindergarten Homework, what to expect?

 Homework is a crucial part of your child's active learning process and essential to their academic progress.
-Please make sure that all homework is completed daily.- Please remember, you are there to support your child's learning, but homework needs to be completed by your child.
+Please make sure that any homework that is in your child's homework folder is completed daily.- Please remember, you are there to support your child's learning, but homework needs to be completed by your child.

 - Please sign your child's homework daily.